When Does S&P 500 Go On Sale? (Flash Crash Alert!)

 Section 5: Strategic Buying Opportunities

-Okay, so let’s say the market does take a tumble.
-How can you turn that into an opportunity?
+Okay, so let’s say the market does

 The key is to have a plan in place before the crash happens.